School of Pharmacy and Biomedical Sciences

 - Email: email@example.com

-- Department: School of Health Sciences and Social Work
+- Department: School of Pharmacy and Biomedical Science

 - Faculty: Science

-Dr Matt Parker is a behavioural neuroscientist specializing in neurodevelopmental and neuropsychiatric disorders.
-He studied psychology (BSc, MSc, PhD) at the University of Southampton, completing his PhD in 2008, where he characterised neurocognitive phenotypes associated with stereotypic behaviour in horses.
-He then moved to the Royal Veterinary College in Hertfordshire, where he worked as a Research Associate studying the behaviour and physiology of animals in intensive farming systems.
-He joined Queen Mary University of London in 2011, where he worked in Dr Caroline Brennan’s laboratory on an NC3Rs grant developing behavioural assays to facilitate forward genetic screens for identification of novel alleles linked to drug seeking and vulnerability to drug abuse.
-In 2014, Dr Parker was appointed lecturer in Cell Biology and Developmental Genetics.
-In 2015, he joined the University of Portsmouth as a Lecturer in Human Physiology.
+I am a behavioural neuroscientist with a particular interest in psychopathology in animals and humans.
+I studied psychology (BSc, MSc, PhD) at the University of Southampton, completing my PhD in 2008, where I characterised neurocognitive phenotypes associated with stereotypic behaviour in captive animals.
+I then moved to the Royal Veterinary College in Hertfordshire, where I worked as a Research Associate studying abnormal behaviour and physiology of animals in intensive farming systems, and then to Queen Mary University of London (Research Associate, then Lecturer), where I developed a neurocognitive test battery for zebrafish.
+I was appointed as lecturer (now senior lecturer) in Behavioural Pharmacology at the University of Portsmouth in 2015.

 Biological Cell and Systems Chemistry U21872

 Applied Systems Human Biology U21873